 3. Apply Clove Essential Oil.

-Clove Essential Oil is not just for aromatherapy.
-It also serves as one of the most effective natural toothache remedies due to its numbing properties.
-It is similar to over the counter pain medication, such as benzocaine.
+Clove essential oil is not just for aromatherapy; it also serves as one of the most effective natural toothache remedies due to its numbing properties.
+It is similar to over-the-counter pain medication, such as benzocaine.
+Clove essential oil can be found in all good health food stores and is relatively inexpensive, making it a great therapeutic remedy to keep handy at home.
+Eugenol, one of the main compounds in cloves, has been shown to reduce tooth pain.

-Eugenol, which is one of the main compounds in cloves, has been shown to reduce tooth pain.
-The results of a 2015 clinical trial1Effectiveness of 0.2% chlorhexidine gel and a eugenol-based paste on postoperative alveolar osteitis in patients having third molars extracted: a randomised controlled clinical trial showed that people who applied eugenol to their gums and socket after having a tooth extracted suffered with less pain and reduced levels of inflammation during healing.
+The results of a 2015 clinical trial1Effectiveness of 0.2% chlorhexidine gel and a eugenol-based paste on postoperative alveolar osteitis in patients having third molars extracted: a randomized controlled clinical trial showed that people who applied eugenol to their gums and socket after having a tooth extracted experienced less pain and reduced levels of inflammation during healing.

 Eugenol from the clove acts as an analgesic, meaning that it numbs the area.
 To use clove as a toothache remedy you can do the following: